Full list of Nuggets

 Polypropylene fibres are also used in sprayed concrete, to improve the initial properties and to reduce sloughing and rebound.

-It is necessary to distinguish between the short polypropylene fibres and the larger synthetic fibres that are being developed, which should provide some structural benefits similar to steel fibres.
+It is necessary to distinguish between the short polypropylene fibres and the larger synthetic macro-fibres, which provide some structural benefits similar to steel fibres, depending on dosage.

 One note of caution is fibres can reduce the slump of concrete as it acts as thickening agent.